Nurse & Educator Dependent Commitment

 I'm a current PLU student.
 Am I eligible for this commitment?

-Right now, we are offering this commitment only to first-year students entering for Fall 2021.
+Right now, we are offering this commitment only to first-year students entering for Fall 2021 or later.